gary-roach/fake-beancount/import_utility_system_prompt.md

       - `!`: Posting 1 amount
       - `2`: Posting 2 account
       - `@`: Posting 2 amount
-      Each hot-key opens a small modal (`ModalScreen` + `Input`).
-When the user presses Enter, a callback updates the in-memory transaction and immediately re-renders the view.
+      Each hot-key opens a small modal which allows the user to edit the value and save changes.
+The transaction should update after editing.

 3. **Session Persistence**
    - Store the list of transactions and current index in a JSON side-car (`.import-session.json`)